TAmbiaT/Valentines-Spending-Visualization/README.md

 # 💘 Valentine's Spending Visualization

 This project visualizes trends in Valentine's Day consumer spending using JavaScript and the [D3.js](https://d3js.org/) library.
-It was developed for an academic data visualization course to explore how spending varies by year, gender, and age group across different gift categories.
+It was developed as a data visualization exercise to explore how spending varies by year, gender, and age group across different gift categories.

 ## 📊 Visualizations